Ten Years of Cabin Rental Website Design

 But it was time for a redesign.

 The old website, unfortunately, had quite a bit of technical debt, and it was way harder than it should be to make changes.
-With the new website, after the initial setup, I wanted to minimize the amount of time I'd need to spend on it to make any necessary changes.
+With the new website, after the initial setup, I wanted to minimize the amount of time I’d need to spend on it to make any necessary changes.
+In fact, Zola builds the new website from scratch in under two seconds.

 The new website is built using the excellent Zola static site engine, which builds the output HTML files from a series of Markdown files and Tera templates.
 This helps reduce the duplication in the project by allowing each component of the website, like the footer or menu bar, to be declared in one place.
 This is already a vast improvement over the previous website, which was created by manually editing HTML files from a Bootstrap template.